EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

 export HADOOP_DIR=$HOME/hadoop
 export HADOOP_HOME=$HADOOP_DIR/hadoop-3.2.0
 export HADOOP_CONF_DIR=$HADOOP_DIR/conf_dir
+export PATH=$PATH:$HADOOP_HOME/bin
 ```

 ## Hadoop distributed file system (HDFS)

 Before we can process any data in Hadoop we must first upload the data to HDFS.
-To interact with the Hadoop file system you will need to use the `hadoop fs` command
+To interact with the Hadoop file system you will need to use the `hdfs dfs` command
-(run `hadoop fs -help` for more details).
+(run `hdfs dfs -help` for more details).

 To copy the book data files from the local filesystem to HDFS run:

-    hadoop fs -copyFromLocal data/pg*.txt .
+    hdfs dfs -copyFromLocal data/pg*.txt .

 After copying you can now list the files in your Hadoop file system:

-    hadoop fs -ls
+    hdfs dfs -ls

 You will see something like: